Lake of the Ozarks

 Lake of the Ozarks is a reservoir created by impounding the Osage River in the northern part of the Ozarks in central Missouri.
-Parts of three smaller tributaries to the Osage are included in the impoundment - the Niangua River, Grandglaize Creek, and Gravois Creek.
+Parts of three smaller tributaries to the Osage are included in the impoundment: the Niangua River, Grandglaize Creek, and Gravois Creek.
 The lake has a surface area of 54000 acre and 1150 mi of shoreline.
 The main channel of the Osage Arm stretches 92 mi from one end to the other.
 The total drainage area is over 14000 sqmi.
 The lake's serpentine shape has earned it the nickname "the Missouri Dragon", which has, in turn, inspired the names of local institutions such as the Magic Dragon Street Meet.

 History

 A hydroelectric power plant on the Osage River was first pursued by Kansas City developer Ralph Street in 1912.
 He put together the initial funding and began building roads, railroads, and infrastructure necessary to begin construction of a dam, with a plan to impound a much smaller lake.
 In the mid-1920s, Street's funding dried up, and he abandoned the effort.

 The lake was created by the construction of the 2,543-foot-long (775 m) Bagnell Dam by the Union Electric Company of St. Louis, Missouri.
 The principal engineering firm was Stone and Webster.
+It required clearing of Old Linn Creek town.
+This resulted in some cemeteries still being underwater, as they were not removed due to not being found during clearing.
 Construction began August 8, 1929, and was completed in April 1931; the lake reached spillway elevation on May 20, 1931.
-Looking closely, the map of the lake is shaped somewhat like a dragon.
+On May 30, 1931, the lake officially opened to boat traffic.
+From above, the lake is shaped somewhat like a dragon.

 During construction, the lake was referred to as Osage Reservoir or Lake Osage.
 The Missouri General Assembly officially named it Lake Benton after Senator Thomas Hart Benton.
 None of the names stuck, as it was popularly referred to by its location at the northern edge of the Ozarks.
 The electric generating station, however, is still referred to by the utility company as the Osage Hydroelectric Plant.

 While some sources indicate that more than 20 towns, villages, and settlements were permanently flooded to create the lake, the actual number was closer to eight.
 Several other settlements had been previously abandoned, were relocated to make way for the lake, or were on high enough ground that the creation of the lake did not affect them.